 Retain Your Independence

-Lots of people think that moving to a retirement village is the same as being shipped of to an “old people’s home”, when in actual fact nothing could be further from the truth.
-Living in an active and engaged community actually helps people retain their health, independence and mobility for much longer.
+Lots of people think that moving to a retirement village is the same as being shipped off to an “old people’s home” when in actual fact nothing could be further from the truth.
+Living in an active and engaged community actually helps people retain their health, independence, and mobility for much longer.

 Studies have shown that residents in retirement villages go into an aged care facility an average of five years later than those that enter from their family home.
 That’s five or more years of socialising, spending time with your family (including your grandkids) in a comfortable environment and generally living a more independent and fulfilled life.
 That’s pretty amazing.

 Less Hospital Visits